baelen-git/Compute-Lab/README.md

 This repository holds examples for deploying an entire IMM domain through isctl.
 The examples will create all pools, policies and profiles and uses a shared organization called LAB-RESOURCES for storing the main configuration.
-The Server Pool and Profiles will be created in the organization called IMM-Troubleshooting, this is also the org where you should have claimed your Fabric Interconnect.
+The Server Pool and Profiles will be created in the organization called LTRCOM-2020, this is also the org where you should have claimed your Fabric Interconnect.
 It is possible to change the code to use a single organization.

-There are 3 directories in this repository
+There are 4 directories in this repository

+### 0_system
+This will create the orgs and the IAM access rules.
+There is a seperate README in this directory with more information

 ### 1_domain_profile
 This holds all the domain required policies and the Domain profile.